Web Ref: 2305Check Availability

-The Cretan Runner written by Giorgos Psychoundakis is a great book describing some of the heroic exploits the Cretan resistance along with British soldiers and pilots got up to during the second world war.
+The Cretan Runner written by Giorgos Psychoundakis is a great book describing some of the heroic exploits of the Cretan resistance along with British soldiers and pilots during the second world war.
 Giorgios was originally a shepherd but became a member of the resistance after the German invasion.
-His heroic and selfless exploits and the general population are described in the book.
-It is regarded as a classic book of its type.
+His heroic and selfless exploits and the general population are described in the book, which is regarded as a classic book of its type.
 There are two British War cemeteries in Souda Bay, however, much of the action took place around Maleme where a large German War cemetery dedicated to German soldiers was until recently tended by Giorgos himself.

 Take a drive to Stavros beach on the Akrotiri peninsula, not only is it a beautiful beach, but also famous as the beach that Anthony Quinn as the famous Greek Zorba, danced with Alan Bates.
 Check out the film and see if you can recognise any places!

 Try the three Greek-Os: Olives, Octopus and Ouzo!